preservim/vim-thematic/README.markdown

 ```

 If you don't specify a `colorscheme`, thematic will attempt to load one
-given your theme name.
+using your theme name.

 You can also specify a dictionary of default values, to be shared by all
-of your themes.
+of your themes:

 ```vim
 let g:thematic#defaults = {